 You'll likely have a follow-up appointment with the gastroenterologist to discuss the outcome of your endoscopic mucosal resection and laboratory tests performed on lesion samples.
-Questions to ask include the following:
+Questions to ask your doctor include:

 - Were you able to remove all abnormal tissues?